mpv-player/mpv/DOCS/man/input.rst

     ``mouse-pos/hover``
         Boolean - whether the mouse pointer hovers the video window.
-The coordinates should be ignored when this value is false, because the video backends update them only when the pointer hovers the window.
+The coordinates should be ignored when this value is false if no mouse button is being pressed, because the video backends update them only when the pointer hovers the window in this case.

+        If a mouse button is pressed while the pointer hovers the video window and then the mouse pointer moves out of window region without releasing the button, some video backends "capture" the pointer and still report the coordinates.
+In this case, the value of this property may be true or false depending on the video backend.

 ``touch-pos``
     Read-only - last known touch point positions, normalized to OSD dimensions.